rifleben/rifleben/README.md

 ### Howdy 👋, I'm Benny!

-🔭 I’m currently working on my finishing my Junior year at Oregon State University (Spring '24 Grad)
+🔭 I’m currently working on finishing my Junior year at Oregon State University (Spring '24 Grad)

 🌱 I’m currently learning how to better use Python to automate tasks and creating UIs to work with my programs